JoaoHenrique12/problem_solve/go/diagnostics/profiling/README.md

 # MEM
 go tool pprof mem.prof

+# The first lines show the total amount of memory used.
+go tool pprof -top mem.prof

 ## This mode shows the allocation counts, not the memory consumed
 go tool pprof --inuse_objects mem.prof